Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:51: Chief Orio Palmer of the FDNY's 7th Battalion reaches the 78th Floor Sky Lobby of the South Tower along with Fire Marshal Ronald Bucca.
 Palmer reports that there are two pockets of fire and numerous dead bodies.

-9:52: The National Security Agency intercepts a phone call between a known associate of Osama bin Laden in Afghanistan and someone in the Republic of Georgia, announcing that he had heard "good news", and that another target was still to be hit.
+9:52: The National Security Agency intercepts a phone call between a known associate of Osama bin Laden in Afghanistan and someone in the Republic of Georgia, the former announcing that he had heard "good news", and that another target was still to be hit.